ArzuAshik/travel-guru/README.md

 [Live Site](travel-guru-arzu.netlify.app/)

 Travel Guru is a front end Site.
-A User can register for any volunteer event.
-To register for a volunteer service user needs to login with Google.
-After registering, a volunteer service user can see his/her registered volunteer service list.
-An Admin can remove any volunteer anytime.
-Admin can also add a new volunteer event.
+User can find the best hotels of selected location.
+User can also see the map ot the location.

 ---